Blazing-Blast/Cardgame/Spirit.md

 in a lane that does not have a structure, may choose to attack their opponent directly.

-Creatures can, by default, only maneuver orthogonally Or, if they are in friendly territory, they may move to any lane, without changing their position within the lane. (`Movement`)
+Creatures can, by default, only maneuver orthogonally.
+This exhausts them.

-Creatures may not maneuver to occupied locations.
+Creatures may not maneuver to occupied locations. (`Movement`)